 How to Celebrate International Ninja Day

-You don’t need to be a master of martial arts to get involved in the spirit of this day.
-Here are some simple ways to celebrate:
+You don’t need to be a master of martial arts to celebrate this day.
+Here are some fun and educational ways to get involved:

-• Immerse yourself in the world of ninjas by watching classic or modern ninja films.
-For a historical touch, try Shinobi: Heart Under Blade”, a highly-regarded animated film.
+• Watch Ninja Films: Explore classic or modern depictions of ninjas in movies.
+For a historical touch, try Shinobi: Heart Under Blade, a highly-regarded animated film.
 If you’re in the mood for something more action-packed and modern, “Ninja Assassin” offers really impressive fight choreography.
 From historical dramas to action-packed fantasy, there’s something for every ninja fan.

 Before You Go: